Why do so many LGBTQIA+ people suffer from mental health disorders? How can they overcome this?

 Talking to someone you trust

 Positive human connection is important to one’s psychological wellbeing.
 It might be hard to open up about how you feel but sharing experiences can help you feel better.
-If you aren't able to open up to someone, there are mental health professional who are LGBTIQ+ affirmative.
+If you aren't able to open up to someone, there are mental health professional who are LGBTQIA+ affirmative.

 Peer support